Caffeine and ADHD: What You Should Know

 For people who are using ADHD medication, the effect of caffeine may be significantly more intense.
 When caffeine is mixed with dextroamphetamine (or Adderall), both drugs form a synergy and could become more effective.

-Benefits of Using Caffeine for ADHD
+Benefits of Using Caffeine and ADHD

-In adults, caffeine presents the following benefits:
+In adults caffeine presents the following benefits:

 Caffeine improves concentration by repressing the adenosine receptors.
 These are the receptors that are responsible for causing your body to feel drowsy.
 This helps to improve aspects of cognition and attention .
 Adults with ADHD who consume caffeine may find it easier to calm their fidgeting and complete tasks.

-Better performance from ADHD medication
+Better performance combined with ADHD stimulant medications

-ADHD medication and caffeine are chemically able to form synergy.
+ADHD and stimulant medication and caffeine are chemically able to form synergy.
 This means that their total effect together is greater than what you would get by consuming these drugs individually.
 Synergy could mean better drug performance and an improvement in the symptoms of ADHD.

 In children with ADHD, caffeine presents the following benefits: